 There’s this one word that keeps resonating in business environments.
-You might have heard it before from your boss, your colleagues at work or maybe even read it on your Linkedin feed.
+You might have heard it before from your boss, or your colleagues at work, or maybe even read it on your Linkedin feed.

 The point is, this word is now everywhere.
 Everyone talks about it, either because they have it and they like it, or because they’d like to try it out - or maybe there are even some that hate the idea of having one at work.

-Apparently, they all know what a dashboard is.
+They all know the benefits of a dashboard and what it is...
 But, do you?

 No problem.
 You’re about to discover all you need to know, so you can be part of the conversation again.

-This blog post will cover the basics (because first things first) of a dashboard, to then move on with the benefits of using one at your workplace, and also remotely.
+This blog post will cover the basics (because first things first) of a dashboard, to then move on with the dashboard benefits at your workplace, and also remotely.

 What is a dashboard?